-- Loss of Licensure or Federal Sanctioning.
-If a Practitioner's license or other legal credential authorizing him/her to practice is revoked or suspended by a state licensing authority, or the individual has been included on the OIG Sanction Report, the GSA List, or any other Federal or State report of sanctions, he/she shall immediately and automatically be suspended from practicing in the Hospital by the Chief Medical Officer, and his/her Medical Staff membership shall automatically be terminated. - Lapse of Liability Insurance.
-A Practitioner who does not maintain professional liability insurance as required in these Bylaws shall be automatically suspended until he/she furnishes adequate and satisfactory evidence of such coverage without gaps of coverage for all periods of practice. - Revocation or Suspension of DEA.
-A Practitioner whose DEA number is revoked or who is suspended from prescribing scheduled drugs as recognized by the DEA shall immediately and automatically be suspended from practicing in the Hospital by the Chief Medical Officer and his/her Medical Staff membership shall automatically be terminated.
-In regard to actions restricting a Practitioner's right to prescribe non-scheduled drugs, the Medical Staff Executive Committee may consider and take such action as it deems necessary, provided, however, that the Chief Medical Officer may take such action as he/she may deem appropriate in accordance with Section 9.4, above. - 9.5.4 Criminal Action.
-A Practitioner who is convicted or pleads guilty or nolo contendere to any felony or to a misdemeanor involving (i) the practice of such
+- 8.6.1 Loss of Licensure or Federal Sanctioning.
+If a Practitioner's license or other legal credential authorizing him/her to practice is revoked or suspended by a state licensing authority, or the individual has been included on the OIG Sanction Report, the GSA List, or any other Federal or State report of sanctions, he/she shall immediately and automatically be suspended from practicing in the Hospital by the Chief Physician Executive or a Chief Medical Officer, and his/her Medical Staff membership shall automatically be terminated. - 8.6.2 Lapse of Liability Insurance.
+A Practitioner who does not maintain professional liability insurance as required in these Bylaws shall be automatically suspended until he/she furnishes adequate and satisfactory evidence of such coverage without gaps of coverage for all periods of practice.

-Practitioner's profession, (ii) controlled substances, (iii) illegal drugs, (iv) Medicare, Medicaid, or insurance fraud or abuse, (v) violence against another, or (vi) moral turpitude shall immediately and automatically be suspended from practicing in the Hospital by the Chief Medical Officer and his/her Medical Staff membership shall automatically be terminated.
-Upon indictment or charge for any of the above offenses, the individual shall immediately report such indictment or charge to the Chief Medical Officer who shall refer such report to the Medical Staff Executive Committee for investigation and any recommendation or action deemed appropriate and pending such investigation, the individual's clinical privileges shall automatically be suspended.

-9.5.5 Process for Automatic Suspension.
-Pursuant to Sections 3.3.19 and 3.3.20 above, the Practitioner shall immediately notify the CMO Office of any circumstances that give rise to automatic suspension of clinical privileges and/or automatic termination of Medical Staff appointment.
-Immediately upon the occurrence of such circumstances and without notice to the Practitioner, the Practitioner's clinical privileges shall be suspended and/or the Practitioner's Medical Staff appointment shall be terminated, as provided in this Section 9.5.
-The Chief Medical Officer or the Chair shall arrange alternative medical coverage of the suspended or terminated Practitioner's patients in the Hospital.
+- 8.6.3 Revocation or Suspension of DEA.
+A Practitioner whose DEA number is revoked or who is suspended from prescribing scheduled drugs as recognized by the DEA shall immediately and automatically be suspended from practicing in the Hospital by the Chief Physician Executive or a Chief Medical Officer and his/her Medical Staff membership shall automatically be terminated.
+In regard to actions restricting a Practitioner's right to prescribe non-scheduled drugs, the Medical Staff Executive Committee may consider and take such action as it deems necessary, provided, however, that the Chief Physician Executive may take such action as he/she may deem appropriate in accordance with Section 8.5.6, above. - 8.6.4 Criminal Action.
+A Practitioner who is convicted or pleads guilty or nolo contendere to any felony or to a misdemeanor involving (i) the practice of such Practitioner's profession, (ii) controlled substances, (iii) illegal drugs, (iv) Medicare, Medicaid, or insurance fraud or abuse, (v) violence against another, or (vi) moral turpitude shall immediately and automatically be suspended from practicing in the Hospital by the Chief Physician Executive or a Chief Medical Officer and his/her Medical Staff membership shall automatically be terminated.
+Upon indictment or charge for any of the above offenses, the individual shall immediately report such indictment or charge to the Chief Physician Executive or a Chief Medical Officer who shall refer such report to the Medical Staff Executive Committee for investigation and any recommendation or action deemed appropriate.
+P-and-pending such investigation, the individual's clinical privileges shall automatically be suspended. - 8.6.5 Process for Automatic Suspension.
+70 Pursuant to Sections 3.3.19 and 3.3.20 above, the Practitioner shall immediately notify the CMO Office of any circumstances that give rise to automatic suspension of clinical privileges and/or automatic termination of Medical Staff appointment.
+Immediately upon the occurrence of such circumstances and without notice to the Practitioner, the Practitioner's clinical privileges shall be suspended and/or the Practitioner's Medical Staff appointment shall be terminated, as provided in this Section 8.6.
+The Chief Physician Executive, a Chief Medical Officer or the Chair shall arrange alternative medical coverage of the suspended or terminated Practitioner's patients in the Hospital.
 The wishes of the patients shall be considered in the selection of the alternative Practitioner.